Silverstein

 In our first RHE lesson, we learned about the word ‘collaborate’ which means to work together.
 We worked in groups of 6 and had six pieces of newspaper and a roll of tape.
 In groups, we had to work together to construct the tallest tower.
 We realised we had to negotiate, discuss, listen, respect and be patient in order to work together.
 We learned that shouting over one another achieved very little and made us feel frustrated and unhappy!

-The children settled well into their first Gymnastics, Music and P.E. lessons and look forward to all that is to learn in these subjects throughout Year 5.
+The children have settled well into their first Gymnastics, Music and P.E. lessons and look forward to all that is to learn in these subjects throughout Year 5.

 Have a wonderful weekend!